harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/alignment-metrics.md

 :::tip

-Create a [Business Alignment Dashboard](../sei-dashboards.md#create-a-business-alignment-dashboard) for observing these metrics.
+Use [Business Alignment Insights](./sei-insights.md#create-a-business-alignment-insights) to observe these metrics.

 :::